openshift/enhancements/enhancements/testing/improved-platform-tests.md

 - **Some of the work that has been done to build the partner certification tool will need to be updated to pull additional images with separate test binaries.**

-  The `openshift-tests` binary will contain the necessary logic how to retrieve those additional tests binaries from the release payload, so even in the offline installation as long as the release payload is reachable, the tests should continue working.
+  The `openshift-tests` binary will contain the necessary logic to ensure that test invocation is working as before.

 - **Not available release image can prevent from running the tests.**